This section of the Application Guide covers the requirements for supporting documents, and how to submit them with your

 If you have not yet completed your current degree and/or you do not have access to a transcript of your final results, you will need to submit an official interim or provisional transcript with details of your grades achieved to date.
 We will also accept screenshots from self-service portals provided they include the three elements stated in the above guidance.

-If you are offered a place on a course starting in Michaelmas term (October) 2021, you will normally be required to arrange for your institution or accredited e-transcript provider to submit an official transcript with your final results by 31 August (or earlier, depending on the department’s requirements).
+If you are offered a place on a course starting in Michaelmas term (October) 2023, you will normally be required to arrange for your institution or accredited e-transcript provider to submit an official transcript with your final results by 31 August (or earlier, depending on the department’s requirements).
 Alternatively, the hard copy original transcript can be posted to the academic department.
-If you're applying for a research course and it isn't possible for you to meet this deadline, you should ask your department if you can be considered for a later course start date.
+If you're applying for a research course and it isn't possible for you to meet this deadline, you should ask your department if you can be considered for a later start term.

 Applicants with transcripts not in English